,

 This is where you can get reliable facts, perspective, and advice on how to vote for your conservative and constitutional values in California.
 SaveCalifornia.com has been offering pro-family voting help since 2000.

-March 5, 2024 Primary Election Info
+November 5, 2024 General Election Info

 On this page:

-• Primary election dates and deadlines
+• Election dates and deadlines

 • Ways you can fight election fraud